 To serve, place the bottom halves of the biscuits in shallow bowls, then top with the chicken mixture and the remaining biscuit halves.

 Preheat oven to 350.

 Place flour and other dry ingredients in the bowl of an electric mixer.
 Mix on low speed with paddle attachment until combined.

 Add butter and shortening to the bowl and mix on low until the dough reaches a crumbly pea sized texture.

 Turn off the mixer and add the buttermilk to the bowl all at once.
 Mix very briefly on low until the dough just comes together.
 You do not want to over mix the dough.

 Turn the dough onto a floured surface and form it into a ball.
 Lightly knead dough two or three times until combined.

 Pat out the dough to a 3/4-1in. thickness.
 Shape the dough into a rectangle, making the sides high.
 Using a 2in. round biscuit cutter (I have used a plastic cup), cut out 4 biscuits. place on parchment lined baking sheet.
 Gather the dough scraps and form the remaining dough into another rectangle with high sides and cut out 2-4 more biscuits.
 Depending on how much dough you have left.

 Bake for 15-17 min. or until the biscuits are golden brown and cooked through.
 Halfway through baking, rotate the pan for even browning.

-Adapted from: Clinton St. Baking Co.
+Homemade Biscuit Recipe adapted from Clinton St. Baking Co.
 Cookbook